The WordPress facts and stats you need to know

 Who doesn’t love stats?
 They’re quick, easy, and concise ways to understand any topic.
 They also help you revisit information again in the future.
 And, of course, here at EasyWP, our favorite topic is WordPress.
-If you’re considering working with WordPress or launching a new blog, these WordPress statistics will give you insight into key trends and best practices.
+If you’re considering working with WordPress or launching a new blog, these WordPress stats will give you insight into key trends and best practices.

 Knowing these facts about WordPress will help you make the right decision about whether this CMS is right for you.
 And as a bonus, they will also make you seem smarter at your next Meetup or WordCamp!
 Whether you are just getting started with WordPress or have become a big-time WP influencer on social media, these stats will prove to be both interesting and enlightening.

 WordPress is used by 43.2% of all websites on the internet in 2022.
 This is an increase from 39.5% in 2021.
 That means that two out of every five websites use WordPress.
 There are currently over 455 million sites that use WordPress.
 Projections suggest that this number will continue to grow.
 The WordPress Plugin Directory provides 55,000+ plugins.
 WooCommerce accounts for 22% of the top 1 million e-commerce websites in the world.

 There are several factors that have contributed to the increasing usage of WordPress.
 One of the key factors is the ease of use and the fact that it is open source.
 Users can easily modify the code to customize their WordPress websites, as well as create their own plugins and themes.